Perched in the mountains of southern Lebanon overlooking the Litani River is the small town of Zawter.

 But on this day there was no time for long discussions anyway, we were late and making our way hastily toward the rally site.
 People had begun gathering in the morning, crowds and caravans had left from parts of the south days earlier, driving, walking, carpooling their way to the city in response to Hezbollah leader Sheik Hassan Nasrallah’s call for a ‘victory rally’ in the war-ravaged southern suburbs of Beirut known as the Dahiya (or 'suburbs' in Arabic).

-great visual (the crowd was estimated from half a million to 800,000) but paint an inaccurate picture of the real mood in Lebanon.
+The charismatic Nasrallah and this rally celebrating ‘The Divine Victory’ received significant media attention and made for a great visual (the crowd was estimated from half a million to 800,000) but paint an inaccurate picture of the real mood in Lebanon.
 Our motherly guardian kept an eye on us as long as she could-- walking with us, directing us to make sure we were headed in the right direction and looking over her shoulder as we made our way through the streets -- until finally she disappeared into the growing masses.

-green flags for Amal, the other Shi’a political party, as well as the bright orange of Christian leader Aoun'sFree Patriotic Movement, and an array of Palestinian groups, Communists and even some people sporting several of these flags at the same time.
+Almost everyone in the crowd was in an upbeat and jovial spirit, there were groups of youth dancing and singing, with Hezbollah supporters vastly outnumbering anyone else but a distinct presence of the green flags for Amal, the other Shi’a political party, as well as the bright orange of Christian leader Aoun'sFree Patriotic Movement, and an array of Palestinian groups, Communists and even some people sporting several of these flags at the same time.

-March 14 forces, a coalition of political parties currently controlling the Lebanese parliament.
+Notably absent were any supporters of the March 14 forces, a coalition of political parties currently controlling the Lebanese parliament.
 The alliance consists of several groups including Saad Hariri's Future Movement, Druze leader Walid Jumblatt's Progressive Socialist Party and Samir Geagea's Lebanese Forces.
 The March 14 group is named after the massive protests held in Beirut on that date, one month after the assassination of former PM Rafik Hariri, which led to the withdrawal of Syrian troops from Lebanon.

 With Aoun's Christian party and the mainly Sunni-based Palestinian factions showing their support, the break does not fall along religious lines but distinctly into anti-Syrian and pro-Syrian alliances.
 These rifts are just the rumblings of a major political debate about the future of Lebanon that was underway before the fighting erupted and clearly must be addressed in one way or another.
 Only time will tell if it will be through dialogue and transformation or violence.